frankt716/cse-191-fall23/rec03.md

 [^2]: These are called *well-formed formulas*.
 [^3]: Something is being swept under the rug here.
 Ignore this detail for the time-being.
 [^4]: This is known is the principle of alpha-equivalence.
+[^5]: Some programming languages have messed-up scoping rules that violate the principle of alpha-equivalence.
+They make me sad.